iotempire/iotempower/doc/first-node.rst

     If not already done previously, accept the security exception for the locally generated security certificate.

-  - If you are asked for a user, use ``ulnoiot``, if you are asked for a password use ``iotempire``.
+  - If you are asked for a user, use ``iotempower``, if you are asked for a password use ``iotempire``.

 ..
 TODO: provide image of home page!

-  -  You should now see the home page for your local UlnoIoT installation.
+  -  You should now see the home page for your local IoTempower installation.

 - Click on the link `IoT system example configuration folder
-  </cloudcmd/fs/home/ulnoiot/iot-test/>`_ to navigate to
+  </cloudcmd/fs/home/iotempower/iot-test/>`_ to navigate to
   the folder where the templates are.

 ..
 TODO: provide image of the Iot system example page!

 - Then, navigate into the `node1
-  </cloudcmd/fs/home/ulnoiot/iot-test/node1/>`_ folder.
+  </cloudcmd/fs/home/iotempower/iot-test/node1/>`_ folder.

 ..
 TODO: provide image of the Folder node1!